General education: Not just something to “get out of the way”

 What I didn’t know is just how much those “generals” would take on specific meaning in different areas of my life and how God would use those classes to form me and shape me into who He wanted me to be.

 At Evangel, our general education courses are unique.
 It is not a cafeteria of random classes that students arbitrarily select to feed our education requirements.
-Rather, our general education curriculum is called Frameworks, a distinctive core curriculum, that has been designed and structured around the central principles of what the Evangel experience is and who we are a community.
+Rather, our general education has been designed and structured around the central principles of what the Evangel experience is and who we are a community.
 At the center of the courses is our commitment to the integration of faith and learning (not just praying before class starts, but seeing who God is and his relationship with us) as well as a variety of subject areas that on the surface may appear to be distinct, but which all play a role together to form who we are as people, as a church, and as a society.

 Part of why I choose to spend my career at Evangel is because of the distinctive nature of this community and our curriculum reflects this distinction.
 Rather than looking at general education as something to “get out of the way” we believe every aspect of your time here at Evangel is distinct and you never know — God may just use that “general” in a way you never expect.